 If you’re under 18, then you can’t be held responsible for a debt if it’s for a day to day necessity.
 This could include clothes, food or a mobile phone contract.

 Fair loans to help you manage your debts

-If you’re an NHS or a worker in the wider public sector trying to get on top of your debts, there is another way.
+If you’re a key worker trying to get on top of your debts, there is another way.
 A fair, affordable loan from Salad Money could improve your financial resilience and help you manage those overlooked debts.

 We use Open Banking to assess your ability to repay, which means your loan application won’t affect your credit score.
 If you want to take control of the debts that got away, apply now.
 If you’re successful, the money will be in your account the next day.